-The Amerisleep Seat Cushion is made from breathable and soft memory foam designed to cradle and support your legs, hips, back, and bottom.
-The foam is more responsive than traditional memory foam to ensure you’re on top of the cushion rather than in it.
+The foam inside the cushion is more responsive than traditional memory foam to ensure you’re on top of the cushion rather than in it.
 Also, the lumbar support pillow features tapered edges for back support and to promote good posture.

 The machine-washable cover has a stylish, yet neutral design to match any home while still being supportive.
 The cover fabric is soft and promotes airflow to stop you from overheating.

 Our seat cushion comes with a 100-day trial and a 1-year warranty.
 With that, we also offer free shipping and returns within the contiguous US.

 What to Look for in a Seat Cushion

 If you plan on using office chair cushions for long periods, consider what they’re made from, their shape, and their thickness to ensure they will support you well.

 Your seat cushion’s materials can affect its durability, supportiveness, and responsiveness.
 Most seat cushions are made from poly-foam, memory foam, or latex foam, and have a soft and breathable cover.
 Some seat cushions are even made entirely of gel.
 Let’s take a look.

 - Memory foam: A memory foam seat cushion can be responsive and pressure-relieving.
 Since memory foam can get hot, most newer memory foam cushions are infused with materials such as gel, copper, or graphite to make them cooler.